DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

 ## Intercepting incoming responses and handling a `504 Gateway Timeout` response

-You are problably already familiar with the `504 Gateway Timeout` HTTP response if you've ever called a REST API before.
+You are problably already familiar with the `504 Gateway Timeout` HTTP response if you've ever called an API before.
 A `504 Gateway Timeout` Error indicates that a web server attempting to load a page for you did not get a timely response from another server from which it requested information.

 In our app, we will simulate a 504 error by adding this code to `app.component.html':